sufyanAbbasi/dictrie/README.md

 ## Trie Overview

-A ***trie*** is a search tree that optimizes word dictionary traversal by organizing words in a tree character by character.
+A ***trie*** is a search tree that optimizes word dictionary traversal by organizing words in a tree, character by character.

-Let's say our dictionary contained **"hell", "hello",** and **"help"**.
-The following tree represents the words in our dictionary:
+Given a dictionary containing **"hell", "hello",** and **"help"**, the following tree represents the words in our dictionary:
 ```
              h
              |